MightyShare/mightyshare-wordpress-plugin/readme.txt

 * Automatically Generate Social Share Images for Posts and Pages!
 * Robust Customization
 * Adds Open Graph Meta Tags if You Don't Have an SEO Plugin
-* SEO Plugin Compatibility: Yoast SEO and RankMath
+* SEO Plugin Compatibility: Yoast SEO, RankMath, All in One SEO, and The SEO Framework.
 * Multiple Templates to Choose From

 == Installation ==